Azure/azure-service-operator/docs/hugo/content/architecture-decision-records/ADR-2022-02-Backward-Compatibility.md

 # Context

-As we close in on a beta release, we want to modify the version prefix used for code-generated resources.
+As we close in on a beta release, we are considering modification of the version prefix used for code-generated resources.

+## Option 1: Do nothing

+Leave all generated resources using the alpha prefix that is currently in use.

+Pros

+* Easy to implement (nothing to do) and quick to deliver

+Cons

+* Introduces an inconsistency between the status of ASO (beta) and the labelling of the resources (alpha).
+* Might be perceived by some users as indicating these particular resources are still in alpha, and therefore pose significant a barrier to adoption of ASO.

+## Option 2: Move all resources to beta

+Change the generated prefix for all resources

+Pros

+* Easy to implement (change the prefix, update affected tests, and regenerate all files), and quick to deliver

+Cons

+* Existing clusters with custom resources (CRs) reliant on ASO would break because ASO would no longer support the older version.
+  Mitigation would require deleting the existing resource and creating a new CR with an updated version for the resource.
+* Existing automated deployments (e.g. as used by teams with a GitOpts model or other forms of continuous deployment) would break because the version specified in the existing YAML files would no longer exist.
+  Mitigation would require modification of the deployment pipelines to change the version of the resources being deployed.
+* Existing manual deployments would also break because the version specified in the existing YAML files would no longer exist.
+  Mitigation would require modification of the YAML files being deployed to change the version of the resources being deployed.

+## Option 3a: In-place upgrade for existing resources

+Change the generated prefix to `v1beta` for all resources, but retain the alpha storage variants of each existing resource.
+This would allow an upgraded ASO installation to promote any existing resources to the new storage version.

+Pros

+* Moderate effort to implement (requires a new pipeline stage to create the alpha storage variants for compatibility with older versions).
+* Existing clusters with custom resources reliant on ASO would continue to run because ASO would support conversion from the old hub version to the new.

+Cons

+* Existing automated deployments (e.g. as used by teams with a GitOpts model or other forms of continuous deployment) would break because the version specified in the existing YAML files would no longer exist.
+  Mitigation would require modification of the deployment pipelines to change the version of the resources being deployed.
+* Existing manual deployments would also break because the version specified in the existing YAML files would no longer exist.
+  Mitigation would require modification of the YAML files being deployed to change the version of the resources being deployed.

+## Option 3b: Retain the alpha version for existing resources

+Use a beta prefix for all resources.
+Also use our existing alpha prefix for all resources that were included in any alpha release of ASO, but not for new resources.

+Pros

+* Moderate effort to implement (requires pipeline and configuration changes to generate multiple versions of some resources).
+  Could be implemented in two parts: generate all resources with both prefixes for `codegen-beta-0`, and introduce configuration for newer resources in `codegen-beta-1`.
+* Existing clusters with custom resources reliant on ASO would continue to run because ASO would support conversion from the old hub version to the new.
+* Existing automated deployments (e.g. as used by teams with a GitOpts model or other forms of continuous deployment) would continue to run because ASO would still support the version.
+* Existing manual deployments would also continue to run because ASO would still support the version.

+Cons

+* The size of our CRDs would double - and they're already large.
+  Mitigation might be to prune all documentation from the alpha resource versions
+* Possible user confusion from having multiple versions of each resource.
+  Pruning documentation would push users towards the beta versions.

+## Other factors

 We don't want to maroon existing users of Azure Service Operator (ASO) by making this a breaking change.
+It's important to us to make upgrades of ASO as straightforward as possible.

-Cross version compatibility between ARM versions of a resource (that is, between `v1alpha1api20180101` and `v1alpha1api20200101`) is already implemented and well tested, so we want to leverage that existing infrastructure.
+Cross version compatibility between ARM versions of a resource (that is, for example, between `v1alpha1api20180101` and `v1alpha1api20200101`) is already implemented and well tested, so we should leverage that existing infrastructure.

 Version skew policy in the Kubernetes ecosystem is to allow for one or two older minor versions of backward compatibility.
 This gives us the *option* of temporarily introducing backward compatibility with the `codegen-beta-0` release and then dropping it once we reach `codegen-beta-2` or greater.

 # Decision

 Change the prefix used from `v1alpha1api` to simply `v1beta`.
 (We don't need a minor number as part of the prefix.
 The original intention was to increment the minor version with each release of the operator, but the overhead of this is very high, so we've instead used the prefix `v1alpha1api` for all our alpha releases.)

-Introduce a new pipeline stage to create additional storage versions for backward compatibility, each created by cloning an existing storage version but using a package name based on the old `v1alpha1api` prefix.
+~Introduce a new pipeline stage to create additional storage versions for backward compatibility, each created by cloning an existing storage version but using a package name based on the old `v1alpha1api` prefix.~

 For example, the storage version of the `compute` resource `v1beta20201201/VirtualMachine` is `v1beta20201201storage/VirtualMachine`.
 The new pipeline stage will clone that resource as `v1alpha1api20201201storage/VirtualMachine` and subsequent pipeline stages will create the necessary conversion.